Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/cp-outage-handling.md

 This node is responsible for writing to the S3 bucket when it receives a new configuration.
 If the node version is `3.2.0.0`, the key name should be `test-prefix/3.2.0.0/config.json`.
 Both the control plane and data plane can be configured to export configurations.

-A new data plane can be configured to load a configuration from a bucket if the control plane is not reachable using the following environment variables:
+You can configure new data planes to load a configuration from a bucket if the control plane is unreachable using the following environment variables:

 ```yaml
 kong-dp-importer: